FIP’s Health and Medicines Information Section (HaMIS) Stipend

 - Working or involved in research in the area of medicine, disease or health information.

-HaMIS is continuously active in proposing, organising and co-organising sessions for the annual World Congress of Pharmacy and Pharmaceutical Sciences.
-In recent years, HaMIS has been involved in sessions related to:
+HaMIS is continuously active in proposing, organising and co-organising webinars and sessions for the annual World Congress of Pharmacy and Pharmaceutical Sciences covering topics like the quality of health and medicines information, information technology, social media, mHealth or medication adherence, among others.

 HaMIS produces a quarterly newsletter for its members, known as Info-Link.
 It contains material about health and medicines information; short communications about members’ successes such as publications, presentations, grants, promotions; and notices of upcoming meetings/events organised by professional association(s) relevant to health and medicines information.